 Of course, any can of unripe/green/young jackfruit in brine will work as a vegan meat substitute but depending on which brand you use might require a few extra steps to prep the jackfruit before you cook it.

-What Can I Use Instead of Jackfruit?
+What Can I Do With a Can of Jackfruit?

-17 Plant Based Jackfruit Recipes
+17 Plant-Based Jackfruit Recipes

-The following plant based recipes are all delicious and I hope you try a few of them!
-The jackfruit tacos make an appearance at least 1-2 times a month at our house and the jackfruit pulled pork recipe is what I make when we go to events or potlucks…it’s definitely a crowd pleaser!
-Also, I recently made the corned jackfruit for St. Patrick’s day and let me tell you, my husband licked his plate clean.
+The following plant-based recipes are all delicious and I hope you try a few of them!
+The jackfruit tacos make an appearance at least 1-2 times a month at our house and the jackfruit pulled pork recipe is what I make when we go to events or potlucks…it’s definitely a crowd-pleaser!
+Also, I recently made the corned jackfruit for St. Patrick’s day, and let me tell you, my husband licked his plate clean.
 It’s fantastic!